Asian shares up after First Republic aid spurs Wall St rally

 Reports on the U.S. economy are showing mixed signals.
 A report said fewer workers applied for unemployment benefits last week than expected.

-In other trading, U.S. benchmark crude oil gained 76 cents to $69.11 a barrel in electronic trading on the New York Mercentile Exchange.
+In other trading, U.S. benchmark crude oil gained 44 cents to $68.79 a barrel in electronic trading on the New York Mercantile Exchange.
 It picked up 74 cents on Thursday to $68.35 a barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.